daniel-schroeder-dev/cwhq-python-email-series/emails/46__using-dict-get.md

 ```

-This works as expected, but an older Pythonista happens to see their work and takes issue with this section:
+This works as expected, but an older Python programmer happens to see their work and takes issue with this section:

 ```python
 def display_contact_details(contact_information):